eukras/job-matcher-jc7845s6lk/README.md

 However, it is O(n^2), and we can probably improve that at the cost of keeping more data in memory.

-In this approach, we read through jobs and jobseekers to create an index of unique skill sets for both jobs and job_seekers.
-We find the matching skillsets and generate the results from these, which are shorter.
+In this approach, we read through jobs and jobseekers to create an index of unique skill sets.
+We compare the possible skillset combinations and then expand this to include the jobs and job seekers that have those skills.

 Unfortunately, this performs just about identically on large and small datasets, and is not worth the added complexity: